 Applications and equipment that often involves aggressive chemicals include pumps, mixers, instrumentation, filling systems, etc. Because the gaskets used in this equipment face operating conditions that normal seals do not encounter, key factors that should be considered in material selection include the following:

-- If the gasket is being used in equipment or a device which must cleaned or sterilized, the material should be capable of withstanding these activities.
+If the gasket is being used in equipment or a device which must be cleaned or sterilized, the material should be capable of withstanding these activities.

 What types of gasket materials are appropriate for sealing aggressive chemicals?